percona/xtradb-cluster-tutorial/instructions/06-Tuning Replication.rst

 - Compare the rate of 'Ops Dn' from myq_status -- what does this tell you about the rate at which node3 is processing transactions?

-Wsrep Causal Reads
+Wsrep Sync Wait
 -----------------------

-Transactions might be queued up when we go to read from another node, so to guarantee a consistent read we can enable wsrep_causal_reads.
+Transactions might be queued up when we go to read from another node, so to guarantee a consistent read we can set wsrep_sync_wait = 1.

-	node3 mysql> set session wsrep_causal_reads=1;
+	node3 mysql> set global wsrep_sync_wait=1;
-	node3 mysql> select * from test.sbtest1 limit 1\G
+	[root@node3 ~]# time mysql -e "select * from test.sbtest1 limit 1"

 The select should work normally, but now take the read lock in another terminal and see what the select does if you run it again.

 - What does the select do while the queue is blocked?
 - What does the same query do with wsrep_causal_reads turned off when the queue is full?
+- wsrep_sync_wait is a bitmask from 1-7.
+Check the PXC manual for what the different values mean.

 Taking backups